 If your computer seems to be working fine, you may wonder why you should apply a patch.
 By not applying a patch you might be leaving the door open for malware to come in.
-Malware exploits flaws in a system in order to do its work, while the time frame between an exploit and when a patch is released is continually getting shorter.
+Malware exploits flaws in a system in order to do its work.
+In addition, the timeframe between an exploit and when a patch is released is continually getting shorter.

-Defects in clients like web browsers, email programs, image viewers, instant messaging software, and media players may allow malicious websites, email messages, IM messages, images, and sound files to infect or compromise your computer with no action on your part other than viewing or listening to the website, message, or media.
+Defects in clients like web browsers, email programs, image viewers, instant messaging software, and media players may allow malicious websites, etc. to infect or compromise your computer with no action on your part other than viewing or listening to the website, message, or media.

 What to Patch